-The "Antillean window" lost much of its attraction for many customers, resulting in a sharp decline of profit tax income from NAf 400 million (US\$225m) in 1985 to NAf 110m (\$62m) in 1998.
-It appears that the offshore sector made an extensive use of the Belastingregeling voor het Koninkrijk (BRK) with the Netherlands, which has the same effect as a tax treaty and shifted its attention to trust activities.
-Offshore financial services survived, albeit in weakened form, and the size of the sector has gradually eroded due to measures and pressure from the OECD and the Netherlands.
-At present tourism and petroleum refining contribute more to the GDP than offshore finance.
-The sector contributed about 10 % of GDP in 2012.
+Following the termination of the US tax treaty in 1988, the 'Antillean window' lost much of its attraction for many customers, resulting in a sharp decline of profit tax income from NAf 400 million (US\$225m) in 1985 to NAf 110m (\$62m) in 1998.
+It appears that the offshore sector made extensive use of the Belastingregeling voor het Koninkrijk (BRK) with the Netherlands, which has the same effect as a tax treaty and shifted its attention to trust activities.
+Offshore financial services survived, albeit in weakened form, but the size of the sector has gradually diminished.